roemvaar/oso/README.md

 ## Documentation

-The documentation for the project is stored within the ``doc/`` subdirectory.
+The documentation for the project is in the [Wiki](https://github.com/roemvaar/oso/wiki) page.

-The official kernel API for the course is stored ([here](https://student.cs.uwaterloo.ca/~cs452/F23/assignments/kernel.html)).

 The assignment-related files are stored on the course site ([here](https://student.cs.uwaterloo.ca/~cs452/F23/)).